 This technique is also a good way of restoring the damaged VMDK data from the corrupted VMware.
 This technique includes the usage of the command prompt method.
 It requires some technical knowledge but if you are a novice then follow the below mentioned steps to do so.

-Step 1: Type cmd on the search bar of the windows and click the cmd icon to start the command
+- Type cmd in the search bar of the windows and click the cmd icon to start the command prompt.

 NOTE: The above discussed manual tricks can be used to recover corrupt VMDK file but they need you to be a technical person and the tough thing to do in these methods is that you have to get the Cylinders, Sectors, and Heads same accordingly to the size of *-flat.VMDK file.
 So, you can go for the easiest method to get back your important VMDK data i.e by using the third party recovery tool.